jhfoxliu/iMVP/README.md

 For the issues about iMVP framework, you can also contact `Jiangheng Liu` (jhfoxliu@gmail.com) directly.

-For the issues about the interactive interface (bugs, feature requests, and etc.), please contact `Jing Yao`.
+For the issues about the interactive interface (bugs, feature requests, and etc.), please contact `Jing Yao` (yaoj39@mail2.sysu.edu.cn).

 ## Citation